platformland/electric-book/book/text/silos.md

 Community events, like those organized by #OneTeamGov and #GovDesign, can create spaces for people to share their work and establish shared ways of working.

 Celebrate and reward people for working collaboratively across silos, be that via community events, performance reviews or encouraging them to write about their work.
-Also, ensure that the processes you create for people to contribute to, and use, platforms are open and inclusive.
+Ensure that the processes you create for people to use and contribute to platforms are open and inclusive.

 ## 3. Get the leadership incentives right